Sluuu/STA302-paper1-/sta302_starter_folder-main/README.md

 ## Steps for Repo

 Please open the inputs and run through all the Rscrpit in there then run the qmd file in outputs.

+## LLM Usages
+Aspects of the code were written with the help of the AI tool, CHAT-GPT.
+The DATA and the Clean DATA of paper.qmd were written with the help of CHATGPT and the entire chat history is available in `inputs/llms/usage.txt